 Who is eligible for Super Guarantee contributions?

-As an employee, if you’re paid $450 or more (pre-tax) each month, super contributions must be made by your employer regardless of whether you’re full-time, part-time or casual.
+As an employee, if you’re paid $450 or more (pre-tax) each month, your employer must pay you SG contributions, regardless of whether you’re full-time, part-time or casual.

-Employers pay super for some contractors, even if they quote an Australian business number (ABN).
-Temporary residents, such as those on visas, are also eligible for SG payments.
+Employers must pay super to some contractors as well, even if they quote an Australian business number (ABN).
+Temporary residents, such as those on visas, are also typically eligible for SG payments.

-The ATO has a handy online tool that can help you figure out whether you’re entitled to SG contributions or not.
+The ATO has an online tool that can help you figure out whether you’re entitled to SG contributions or not.

-The SG contribution is calculated based on the current percentage against what’s known as your ordinary time earnings (OTE).
+The SG contribution is calculated based on the currently legislated percentage (9.5% at the time of writing) of what’s known as your ordinary time earnings (OTE).
 This must be paid on top of your earnings.

 Ordinary time earnings refers to the amount you’re paid for ordinary hours of work (pre-tax), which may include shift loading, allowances, bonuses and commissions.
 However, it doesn’t include overtime payments.
 For example, if your OTE is $50,000 per year, your employer would be required to pay $4,750 into your super fund (9.5% of $50,000).

-The Australian Taxation Office (ATO) has a OTE checklist that shows classifications between salary or wages and ordinary time earnings.
+The Australian Taxation Office (ATO) has an OTE checklist that shows classifications between salary or wages and ordinary time earnings.
 You can calculate your super guarantee contributions using the ATO’s calculator.

 What if my employer doesn’t pay my super on time?

-Employers are obligated to pay employees’ super contributions quarterly at a minimum.
-If they fail to do this, they’re required to pay what’s known as a Superannuation Guarantee Charge (SGC) to the ATO.
+Employers are obligated to pay employees’ super contributions quarterly, at a minimum.
+If they fail to do this, they’ll have to pay what’s known as a Superannuation Guarantee Charge (SGC) to the ATO.

 The SGC includes the owed SG payment, as well as interest (currently 10%) and an administration fee of $20 per employee, per quarter, for missing the payment.
-Any ‘choice liability’ that is owed, which is a penalty for not giving eligible employees the right to choose their own super fund, is also applied.
-The SGC is not tax-deductible.
+Any ‘choice liability penalty’ that is owed, which is a penalty for not giving eligible employees the right to choose their own super fund, is also applied.
+The SGC is not tax-deductible, the ATO states.